jeffsheets/blogsite/src/posts/2023-10-20-things-i-love-about-my-ev.md

 My electrician put in a cheap Lutron outlet.
 It worked fine for a year and then my car started complaining about the charger being too hot.
 I then found that everyone recommends a Hubbell outlet.
 So save yourself a ton of time and install a Hubbell brand from the get go.
 They aren't that much more and you'll need it.
+- **Tax write-off**
+The cost is partially covered by an IRS tax write-off, which was really nice

 ## Random Stuff 💡
-- It’s heavy
-EV's weigh a bunch more.
+- It’s heavy- EV's weigh a bunch more.
 You mostly won't notice but it does help in the snow.
-- Uses special tires
-Because of the weight, EV's need slightly special tires.
+- Uses special tires - Because of the weight, EV's need slightly special tires.
 Some also have padding to help with road noise, or so I hear.
 - Frunk space - kinda cool to have extra storage in the front!
 - Regen braking and coasting - it does take a week or two of driving to get used to this
 - Regen low when cold - Cold weather affects the battery.
 The regen won't work as well.
 Also you'll have less overall range.